ergoplatform/ergodocs/docs/dev/protocol/autolykos.md

 Having a quicker difficulty readjustment can lead to Timewarp attacks (amongst others).

 Ergo is already using epoch length of ~1.5 days (with normal block rate), not Bitcoin's 2 weeks.
 However, more epochs considered, but retargeting function is non-linear also, so may adjust sooner than linear function in certain popular scenarios.

+## Hardforking policy
+> Critical changes require hardfork, but Ergo has a lot of possibilities to evolve via soft forks, soft forkability is going further in comparison with Bitcoin.

+In the old generation of POW, hard forks usually lead to community splits.
+In Ergo, miners can change parameters on the fly in their configs and 50%+ of blocks mined within 1024 blocks epoch need to be for raising/lowering the limit of some parameter, then it will be changed by 1% in next epoch.
+It can be block size, computational cost, storage fee factor and many more.
+Above comment for the old generation doesn't mention that core developers are 3rd party also.
+With Ergo`s design, when all basic assumptions are correct, network should adapt in time to changing environment without the intervention of any trusted parties.” - mx

+Ergo is trying to avoid hard-forks.
+Emission, proof-of-work, basics of transactional model and other core things should not be changed at all as any change about core parts of design means another chain.
+However, developers may propose hard-forks within first 12 months if (and only if):

+a hard-fork is about security fixes only.
+The only exception is about making cost of particular instructions adjustable via miners voting, which was planned but not delivered in the current mainnet. a hard-fork is supported by 90+% of miners. a hard-fork is not breaking old contracts, freezing or moving any funds."

 ## Decentralisation